KukretiShubham/Discord_Encouraging_Bot/README.md

 It is not done if you don't mention your mentor
-I learnt it from freecodecamp
+I learnt it from freecodecamp YT channel!